Qatari lobbyists received millions through shadow firm

 Blue Fort appears to have acted as a conduit for lobbying payments.
 But it is hard to pin where the money originated.
 On its bare-bones website, Blue Fort Public Relations does not list any of its officers, owners, clients, or employees.
 An inquiry sent to an email address on the website went unanswered.
 The London and Doha office addresses listed on Blue Fort’s website appear to be shared workspace locations.

 The firm’s website does suggest it is affiliated with Spark Digital, an advertising company that shares the same office address in Doha.
 Nino Kader, Spark Digital’s CEO, indicated in a message that he also runs Blue Fort.
-But Kader denied the firm made any payments to Muzin and Allaham.
-“You must be mistaken,” Kader told Mother Jones, when asked if his firm had sent payments to Muzin or Stonington Strategies.
+But Kader denied that the firm made any payments to Muzin and Allaham.
+“You must be mistaken,” Kader told Mother Jones when asked if his firm had sent payments to Muzin or Stonington Strategies.
 “We don’t pay Muzin or his firm.”
 When Mother Jones shared forms with him indicating that Blue Fort paid Muzin’s firm $3.9 million—which included a contract between Blue Fort and Stonington Strategies—Kader replied, “Looking into this…” He did not respond to further questions.

 Muzin and Allaham declined to answer questions.
 But there is no reason for Muzin to register under the Foreign Agents Registration Act unless he believed the Qatari government could be considered a beneficiary of his lobbying work.
-An American investor, who asked not to be named, who is among those cited by the lobbyist, said Muzin and Allaham connected him to the Qatar Investment Authority, a state-run wealth fund.
+An American investor, who asked not to be named and who is among those cited by the lobbyist, said Muzin and Allaham connected him to the Qatar Investment Authority, a state-run wealth fund.

 One of the forms Muzin filed states, “To the best of Stonington’s knowledge, Blue Fort is a private firm that is incorporated in Qatar with offices in London, UK and Washington, DC.”